harshit82/Parking-Management-System/README.md

 # Vehicle Parking Management Application

-This is a vehicle management application which keeps track of the number of vehicles in the parking lot.
+This is a vehicle management application that keeps track of the number of vehicles in the parking lot.

 It allows the following functionality:

 * Add and remove vehicles
-* View history of the vehicles added
+* View the history of the vehicles added

 All the details of the vehicle added are stored in a NoSQL database.